AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 [autora](https://github.com/AutoResearch/autora) package.
 However, regardless of whether you choose to implement tests, you will still be able to install your package separately, in addition to autora.*

-### Step 5 (Optional): Add Documentation
+### Step 3 (Optional): Add Documentation

 It is highly encouraged that you add documentation of your package in your `docs/index.md`.
 You can also add new pages in the `docs` folder.
 Update the `mkdocs.yml` file to reflect structure of the documentation.
 For example, you can add new pages or delete pages that you deleted from the `docs` folder.

-*Note: Docmentation is required if you wish that your feature becomes part of the main [autora](https://github.com/AutoResearch/autora) package.
+*Note: Documentation is required if you wish that your feature becomes part of the main [autora](https://github.com/AutoResearch/autora) package.
 However, regardless of whether you choose to write documentation, you will still be able to install your package separately, in addition to autora.*

-### Step 6: Add Dependencies
+### Step 4: Add Dependencies

 In pyproject.toml add the new dependencies under `dependencies`